Maediem/Plex-NFO-Updater/README.md

 ## Configuration

-It is recommended, at least for Linux users, to create a .env file (<code>chmod 600</code>) in the same directory of the python script with a content like this:
+It is recommended, at least for Linux users, to create a .env file (with <code>chmod 600</code>) in the same directory of the python script with a content like this:
 ```env
 # Example .env
 PLEX_URL=http://your-plex-host:32400